rotexsoft/slim-skeleton-mvc-app/documentation/MOVIE_CATALOG_APP_WALK_THROUGH.md

 }
 ```

-Now our feature to view a add a new user is completed and can be accessed at
+Now our feature to add a new user is completed and can be accessed at
 http://localhost:8888/users/add.

 Let's now implement the action method to edit an existing user; i.e. **actionEdit($id)**.